-This will be provided to the student on Day 1 of the class (digital version).
+This will be provided to the student (digital version).

 Course Policies:

 Attendance Policy: IFSI requires students to attend (100%) or make up all course content that leads to certification.
 Students are expected to attend on time and to remain in class for the duration of the course.
 Students MUST COMPLETE all portions of a certification course, both classroom and practical, to be eligible to receive their certification.